CartoDB/mobile-sdk/docs/guides/09-CARTO-integrations.md

 This method enables you to get both optimized vector tiles and suitable CartoCSS styling for your map.

-For details, see the [Readme file](https://github.com/CartoDB/mobile-tile-packager/blob/master/README.md) of the Mobile Tile Packager.
+For details, see the **Offline Maps** page.

 ### Online maps

-If you have map data in a CARTO database, you can show it on mobile using any of the following methods:

-1) Integrate with the [Maps API](/docs/carto-engine/maps-api/) for Anonymous or Named maps

-  `CartoMapsService` is a mobile service that can be used to automatically configure layers using anonymous map configurations, or by using parametrized named maps

-2) Integrate with the [SQL API](/docs/carto-engine/sql-api/) for accessing database

-  `CartoSQLService` is a high-level interface for the CARTO SQL Service.
-The mobile service can be used to query data from CARTO databases using explicit SQL queries. _Note that this is only available for Public datasets._

-#### Maps API

-CARTO Mobile SDK supports [Maps API](https://carto.com/docs/carto-engine/maps-api/) integration for Anonymous Maps and Named Maps.
-Anonymous maps allow you to instantiate a map given SQL and CartoCSS.
-Named Maps are essentially the same as Anonymous Maps except the MapConfig is stored on the server, and the map is given a unique name.
+CARTO Mobile SDK supports **CARTO Maps API** integration for Anonymous Maps and Named Maps. *Anonymous maps* allow you to instantiate a map given SQL and CartoCSS. *Named Maps* are essentially the same as Anonymous Maps except the MapConfig is stored on the server, and the map is given a unique name.

-##### Building an Anonymous map config (SQL and CartoCSS)
+### Anonymous Map

 Use `CartoMapsService` class to configure layers.
 Note that this must be done in a separate thread on Android, as Maps API requires connecting to server, which is not allowed in the main thread.

-The following snippet sets up the config (SQL and CartoCSS) we are going to use in our query
+The following snippet sets up the config (SQL and CartoCSS) we are going to use to define the map.
+As Anonymous map means that the map configuration - data and styles is created by client, then there are two phases.

+1) defining map parameters first:

 <div class="js-TabPanes">